-Action Accountability • Ensure all higher education learners are informed about Holmesglen's Assessment and Moderation Policy and associated Procedures.
-Dean • Implementation of this policy and associated procedures • Review internal and external moderation reports and learner performance data Head of Department • Authorise release of final results following ratification by the Board of Examiners • Authorisation of academic misconduct penalties Dean and/or Chair of Academic

-Action Accountability Misconduct Committee Monitor learner progress Course Leader Conduct assessment and record assessment results on the SMS Lecturer Notify Course Leader of lost examinations or partial examinations Registrar or Academic employees Retention of learner records including in relation to lost examinations Registrar's Department
+Action Accountability • Ensure all higher education learners are informed about Holmesglen's Assessment and Moderation Policy and associated procedures.
+Dean • Implementation of this policy and associated procedures. • Review internal and external moderation reports and learner performance data.
+Head of Department • Approve and execute work integrated learning agreements. • Ensure the safety and wellbeing of learners including while undertaking work integrated learning arrangements. • Authorise release of final results following ratification by the Board of Examiners. • Authorisation of academic misconduct penalties.
+Dean, Head of Department and/or Chair of Academic Misconduct Committee - Monitor learner progress.
+Course Leader • Conduct assessment and record assessment results on the SMS.
+Academic employees • Notify Course Leader of lost examinations or partial examinations.
+Registrar or Academic employees • Retention of learner records including in relation to lost examinations.
+Registrar's Department